World number one Williams walloped by Halep

-The loss halted the double defending champion's winning streak at the season-ending event at 16 matches and leaves her needing to beat Eugenie Bouchard, who later lost 6-1 6-3 to Ana Ivanovic, to reach the last four from the Red Group.
+The loss halted the double defending champion's winning streak at the season-ending event at 16 matches and leaves her needing to beat Eugenie Bouchard, who plays Ana Ivanovic later on Wednesday, to make it through to the last four from the Red Group.

 "It was actually embarrassing I think describes the way I played.
 Yeah, very embarrassing," Williams told reporters, before heaping praise on Halep.